How much is your car worth?

 The A7 is 5.3 inches shorter than the 6 Series Gran Turismo, making the A7 easier to handle, maneuver and park in tight spaces.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than BMW.
 J.D.
 Power ranks Audi 8th in service department satisfaction (above the industry average).
 With a 10% lower rating, BMW is ranked 11th.

 To shield the driver and front passenger’s vision over a larger portion of the windshield and side windows, the A7 has standard extendable sun visors.
 The 6 Series Gran Turismo doesn’t offer extendable visors.

 To quickly and conveniently keep personal devices charged without cables tangling and wearing out, the Audi A7 offers an optional wireless phone charging system (Qi) in the center console.
 The 6 Series Gran Turismo doesn’t offer wireless personal charging.

 The A7 will cost the buyer less in the long run because of its superior resale value.
 The IntelliChoice estimates that the A7 will retain 36.74% to 37.64% of its original price after five years, while the 6 Series Gran Turismo only retains 35.86%.

 J.D.
 Power and Associates rated the A7 first among midsize premium cars in owner reported satisfaction.
 This includes how well the vehicle performs and satisfies its owner’s expectations.
 The 6 Series Gran Turismo isn’t in the top three.

-The Audi A7/S7/RS 7 outsold the BMW 6 Series by over three to one during the 2019 model year.
+The Audi A7/S7/RS 7 outsold the BMW 6 Series by over four to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.